 By by going to Account > Offices, clicking Edit, and then going to the blue Billing tab (Figure 9).
 The checkbox Use facility NPI number in box 32a of CMS 1500 form will allow data from the Facility NPI number field to display in box 32a.

 Box 32b - By default, this box will not populate with data.
+If you need to have the facility information populate this field.
+See our article here.

 Box 33 - By default, this box will populate based on what is entered in the Practice Official Name field, found in Account Settings > Billing (Figure 6).
 Further down on that page, however, there is a checkbox for Box 33 which would allow you to use the doctor’s name instead.